flowtsohg/mdx-m3-viewer/README.md

 #### Events

-Resources (including the viewer) can send events in their life span, very similar to those of native JavaScript objects.
+Resources (including the viewer) can send events in their life span, very similar to those of native JS objects:
-Use the EventTarget API:

 ```
 resource.addEventListener(type, listener)